Payngolinky/shop/README.md

 fixed merchant and owner addresses (that is if any WETH is available on the contract).
 To test the contract interactions, it is required to have WETH in the Metamask wallet to pay for the demo products.
 The WETH can be swapped for AVAX on the pangolin.exchange on the Fuji network with the token address: 0xFE314b188135893A684EE997eDcb81823Ffb575B.
+If the swap is blocked, this may be caused by WETH/USDT price on Pangolin being lower than reported by Chainlink.
+As both WETH and USDT (0xaeC89D2e476a57498b2FB661d3B6667C96BbC11a) are on the FUJI network, the price may is not being updated by arbitrageurs.
+In case for a swap being blocked, this can be fixed by swapping the appropriate amount of USDT for WETH to increase the WETH price.

 ## Project Installation